rerdavies/pipedal/docs/AudioLatency.md

 </table>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Table 1: Delay in samples/delay in ms on MOTU M2 @ 48KHz.

 Make sure your system is fully updated.
-A kernel version greater than 5.15 is recommened, as Linux 5.15 is known to contain patches that provide significant performance improvements for USB audio devices.
+A kernel version greater than 5.15 is recommend, as Linux 5.15 is known to contain patches that provide significant performance improvements for USB audio devices.
 Version 5.10 provides patches that provide broad support for
 USB audio adapters.
 Kernel versions prior to 5.10 provide limited support for a limited number of mostly obsolete USB adapters.
 PiPedal will run on kernel versions less than 5.10, but may not provide robust, stable audio.